awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cognito-userpoolresourceserver.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Scopes`  <a name="cfn-cognito-userpoolresourceserver-scopes"></a>
-The scopes\.
+A list of scopes\.
 Each scope is a map, where the keys are `name` and the values are `description` for the scope\.
 *Required*: No
 *Type*: List of [ResourceServerScopeType](aws-properties-cognito-userpoolresourceserver-resourceserverscopetype.md)
 *Maximum*: `100`